Stacey Tinsley, Bossier Press-Tribune

 History was preserved Friday, June 26, as community leaders, elected officials and residents gathered at South Bossier Park to seal and bury the 2026 Bossier Parish Community Time Capsule, creating a lasting record of life in the parish during America’s 250th anniversary year.

 The ceremony, hosted by Keep Bossier Beautiful in partnership with the Bossier Parish Police Jury, Keep America Beautiful and Visit Shreveport-Bossier, marked a once-in-a-generation opportunity for residents to leave a message for future generations.
-The capsule will remain sealed until 2076, when it will be reopened during the nation’s 300th birthday celebration.
+The capsule will remain sealed until 2076, when it will be reopened during the nation’s 300th anniversary celebration.

 During the ceremony, a guest book signed by attendees was placed inside the capsule before Gary Knippers and Scott Lawson secured it.
 Keep Bossier Beautiful President Randy Brown then placed the capsule into the monument, and Dennis Norris completed the ceremony by permanently sealing it.